 So they are both useful to have – and the court will generally pay heed to both prenups and postnups if they have been created properly.

-What can be included in prenuptial and postnuptial agreements?
+What can be included in both legal agreements?

 Some of the common elements of prenups and postnups include: